 Correlation coefficient quantifies the degree of relationship between two variables.
 Its value can range from -1 to +1.
-A positive value implies that when one variable increases, the other tends to increase, as well.
+A positive value implies that when one variable increases, the other tends to increase.
 A negative value implies that when one variable increases, the other tends to decrease.
 A value of 0 implies that there is no discernible linear relationship between the variables.

-The knowledge of the relationship between two variables can be useful in predicting one from the other, especially if one variable is observed in advance of the other.
-At Miami-Dade College, PA-CAT Composite scores have a positive correlation with performance in multiple didactic courses, didactic PACKRAT scores, first semester GPA, second semester GPA, and combined cumulative GPA at the end of second semester.
-Students with higher PA-CAT Composite scores are expected to do better in these compared to students with lower PA-CAT Composite scores.
+The knowledge of the relationship between two variables can be useful in predicting one variable based on the other, especially if one variable is observed before the other.
+At Miami-Dade College, PA-CAT composite score has a positive correlation with performance in multiple courses, first-semester GPA, second-semester GPA, combined cumulative GPA, and didactic PACKRAT.
+Students with higher PA-CAT composite scores are expected to perform better in these compared to students with lower PA-CAT composite scores.